-According to research published by an Arizona State University professor in the Journal of the Academy of Nutrition and Dietetics, there is no benefit of following a gluten-free diet for the average healthy individual and cutting out gluten is not an effective weight loss strategy.
-Furthermore, not only can gluten-free alternatives be expensive, but by cutting out whole grains that contain gluten – including rye and barley – you may miss out on the fiber, vitamins and minerals they contain.
+Findings by researchers at Arizona State University published in the Journal of the Academy of Nutrition and Dietetics, suggested that there is no benefit for the average healthy person of a gluten-free diet, and that avoiding gluten is not a useful weight loss strategy.
+Additionally, going gluten-free can be overly expensive, and can mean missing out on the useful health benefits of whole grains that contain gluten.

-Furthermore, any weight loss benefits experienced from juice cleanses tend to be short term, making them an ineffective method for managing your weight.
-Rather than splashing out on expensive detox and cleansing kits, try to follow a regular healthy diet rich in nutrients, which will help you to look and feel great and allow your body to detox itself as it is designed to do.
+Additionally, any weight loss benefits brought by a detox tend to be short term, making them ineffective as a long-term method for weight management.
+Rather than spending your money on overpriced detox and cleansing kits, follow a healthy balanced diet, which will allow the body to detox itself as it should do.

 The idea that you can wear special shoes that will help burn more calories and tone up, with no extra effort required than regular walking, might just be a step too far, according to some experts.
 The claim by manufacturers is that their product, with a degree of instability in the sole, force you to work harder while walking.
 However, research carried out by several bodies, including the American Council on Exercise (ACE) and Federal Trade Commission (FTC), suggest that toning shoes really do not deliver on their promise and most are really not worth paying out for.

 The issues is such that some manufacturers of toning shoes have had to refund customers as their product has failed to give people the desired impact.
 So clearly it seems like there is no real shortcut to burning calories and getting leaner legs, thighs and buttocks than properly targeted exercise and good diet.